Quantus: An Explainable AI Toolkit for Responsible Evaluation of Neural Network Explanations and Beyond: Library Design

-\section{Library design}
+\section{Library Design}

-The user-facing API of \texttt{Quantus} is designed with the aim of replacing an oftentimes lengthy and open-ended evaluation procedure with structure and speed --- with a single line of code, the user can gain quantitative insights of how their explanations are behaving under various criteria.
-In the following code snippet, we demonstrate one way for how \texttt{Quantus} can be used to evaluate pre-computed explanations via a \texttt{PixelFlipping} experiment ~\cite{bach2015pixel} --- by simply calling the initialised metric instance.
-In this example, we assume to have a pre-trained model (\texttt{model}), a batch of input- and output pairs (\texttt{x\_batch}, \texttt{y\_batch}) and a set of attributions (\texttt{a\_batch}).
-Needless to say, \gls{xai} evaluation is intrinsically difficult and there is no one-size-fits-all metric for all tasks --- evaluation of explanations must be understood and calibrated from its context: the application, data, model, and intended stakeholders \cite{arras2021ground, chander2018evaluating}.
-To this end, we designed \texttt{Quantus} to be highly customisable and easily extendable --- documentation and examples on how to create new metrics as well as how to customise existing ones are included.
-Thanks to the API, any supporting functions of the evaluation procedure, \eg, \texttt{perturb\_baseline} --- that determines with what value patches of the input shall be iteratively masked --- can flexibly be replaced by a user-specified function to ensure that the evaluation procedure is appropriately contextualised.
+The user-facing API of \texttt{Quantus} is designed with the aim of replacing an oftentimes lengthy and open-ended evaluation procedure with structure and speed---with a single line of code, the user can gain quantitative insights of how their explanations are behaving under various criteria.
+In the following code snippet, we demonstrate one way for how \texttt{Quantus} can be used to evaluate pre-computed explanations via a \texttt{PixelFlipping} experiment \citep{bach2015pixel}.
+In this example, we assume to have a pre-trained model (\texttt{model}), a batch of input and output pairs (\texttt{x\_batch}, \texttt{y\_batch}) and a set of attributions (\texttt{a\_batch}).
+Needless to say, \gls{XAI} evaluation is intrinsically difficult and there is no one-size-fits-all metric for all tasks.
+Evaluation of explanations must, therefore, be understood and calibrated from its context: the application, data, model, and intended stakeholders \citep{chander2018evaluating,arras2021ground}.
+To this end, we designed \texttt{Quantus} to be highly customisable and easily extendable---API documentation and examples on how to create new metrics as well as how to customise existing ones are included.
+Thanks to the API, any supporting functions of the evaluation procedure, \eg, \texttt{perturb\_baseline} that determines the value that the input features should be iteratively masked with, can flexibly be replaced by a user-specified function to ensure that the evaluation procedure is appropriately contextualised.

-It is practically well-known but not yet publicly recognised that evaluation outcomes of explanations can be highly sensitive to the parameterisation of metrics \cite{bansal2020sam, agarwal2020explaining} and other confounding factors introduced in the evaluation procedure \cite{yona2021revisiting, hase2021out}.
+It is practically well-known but not yet publicly recognised that evaluation outcomes of explanations can be highly sensitive to the parameterisation of metrics \citep{bansal2020sam, agarwal2020explaining} and other confounding factors introduced in the evaluation procedure \citep{hase2021out, yona2021revisiting}.
 Therefore, to encourage a thoughtful and responsible selection and parameterisation of metrics, we added mechanisms such as warnings, checks and user guidelines, cautioning users to reflect upon their choices.
-Great care has to be taken when interpreting the quantification results and to this end, we provide additional functionality on potential interpretation pitfalls.

-\section{Broader impact}
+\section{Broader Impact}